Coconuts Media: Recognition

+Closure (2023)

+On December 19, 2023, Coconuts Media chairman Byron Perry announced the closure of Coconuts Tabloid Media.
+Perry attributed the closure to the difficulty of financial sustainability and regional journalistic challenges.
+Despite the closure of its namesake outlet, holding company Coconuts Media continues to operate its other subsidiaries, including BK Magazine, Soimilk, and Grove.

 Coconuts TV

-Coconuts Media produces in-house and freelance videos as Coconuts TV, with an average of 20,000 to 30,000 views per video.
-Aside from short reports and original documentaries, Coconuts TV produces news, food, and travel reports, aimed at international audiences.
+Coconuts Media produced in-house and freelance videos as Coconuts TV.
+Aside from short reports and original documentaries, Coconuts TV produced news, food, and travel reports, aimed at international audiences.